World Gold Council’s Guidance on Investing in Gold

 A simple internet search may be helpful.
 You also may want to check with regulatory agencies and consumer protection agencies as well as internationally recognized associations such as the London Bullion Market Association (LBMA) or the Singapore Bullion Market Association (SBMA)

 The LBMA is particularly important if you want to check on the quality of gold bullion bars and coins.
 They publish best practices and “Good Delivery Rules” that most reputable precious metals firms around the world follow.
 Precious metals providers follow these rules to provide consistency in offerings and to offer peace of mind for buyers.
-For example, you should only be Investing in Gold from dealers who source bars and coins from refiners and mints that are on the LBMA gold/silver lists.
+For example, you should buy only from dealers who source bars and coins from refiners and mints that are on the LBMA gold/silver lists.

-And as mentioned above, since you are Investing in Gold, physical gold, you may want to consider a package that includes transport and storage, for your convenience.
+And as mentioned above, since you are buying physical gold, you may want to consider a package that includes transport and storage, for your convenience.
 But again, you should confirm the reliability and security of the company in these areas as well such as through internet searches and regulatory agencies as mentioned above, as well as by asking the companies for references.

 How to assess a firm’s operations